marinaxwang/SpendingTracker/README.md

 - As a user, I want to be able to save the changes I made to spending categories to file.
 - As a user, when I start the application, I want to be given the option to load my spending categories from file.

+## Phase 4: Task 2
+Mon Apr 08 04:27:14 PDT 2024

+$100 removed successfully from shopping

+Mon Apr 08 04:27:26 PDT 2024

+New Expense Added!

+Mon Apr 08 04:27:26 PDT 2024

+$55 removed successfully from gas

+Mon Apr 08 04:27:55 PDT 2024

+New Expense Added!

+Mon Apr 08 04:27:55 PDT 2024

+$30 removed successfully from phone plan

+Mon Apr 08 04:27:58 PDT 2024

+New Expense Added!

+Mon Apr 08 04:27:59 PDT 2024

+New Expense Added!

+Mon Apr 08 04:28:26 PDT 2024

+New Expense Added!

+## Phase 4: Task 3
+If I had more time to work on the project, I would refactor the structure of the model package.
+Instead of having the user directly access a list of categories, I would make an Account class that holds the list of categories.
+Each Category class would then hold a list of expenses.
+This refactoring process would make the structure easier to implement the JSON file and GUI.